 The SWIB archives are managed by Plymouth Museums Galleries Archives.
 From August 2018, SWIB’s collections are no longer available to access on site due to ongoing work to prepare collections for relocation to The Box.
 You can find more information about the collections through the link below.

 Since its establishment in 2007, SWIB has undertaken a number of funded projects that have enabled the preservation and digitisation of archives.
 This includes:

-- A Heritage Lottery Fund grant to digitise and make accessible 20,000 glass plates and transparencies from the Western Morning News
+- A grant from The National Lottery Heritage Fund to digitise and make accessible 20,000 glass plates and transparencies from the Western Morning News

-- Heritage Lottery Funding in December 2010 to enable improved public access and gallery spaces, ongoing preservation and formal outreach and community engagement through the appointment of a project Outreach Assistant
+- A grant from The National Lottery Heritage Fund in December 2010 to enable improved public access and gallery spaces, ongoing preservation and formal outreach and community engagement through the appointment of a project Outreach Assistant

 SWIB has worked with local photographers and researchers within the community, for example: